Reddit Valuation Multiples

 When did Reddit go public?Reddit went public in 2024.

-Who are competitors of Reddit?Reddit main competitors include Kuaishou, NAVER, LY Corporation, News Corp, East Money, Kakao, New York Times, Pinterest, Snap, Tencent.
+Who are competitors of Reddit?Reddit main competitors include East Money, Kuaishou, NAVER, LY Corporation, News Corp, Pinterest, New York Times, Kakao, Match Group, Tencent.

 What is the current revenue of Reddit?Reddit's last 12 months revenue is $3B.